ePages-de/epages-docs/_posts/2016/2016-08-09-kubernetes-etcd-cluster.md

 This example shows a *root* user listing all files of the directory */etc* of the computers with the role *common*.

-In many cases we will avoid explaining commands in too much detail, as they are self-explaining.
+In many cases we will avoid explaining commands in detail, as they are self-explaining.
-Any particularities will be mentioned, where specifically required.
+Any specific characteristics will be mentioned at the corresponding points.

 In order to ensure that all content is well understood, some frequently used terms are explained in the [Glossary](#glossary) at the end of this post.
 These terms are linked first time they appear in the post.